Joe Biden and Vladimir Putin hold 'constructive' phone call | DW | 30.12.2021

 "It's important that the American side was willing to understand the logic and the essence of the Russian concerns that were outlined in the two documents that we sent to Washington and to NATO headquarters," he said, noting that Washington did have some concerns.

+Responding to Biden's threat of sanctions if Russia invades Ukraine, Putin said that such US move could lead to a complete rupture of ties between Moscow and Washington.

+"It would be a colossal mistake that would entail grave consequences,'' Ushakov said about US sanctions.

-He said although the two exchanged pleasantries, the call was a concrete political development.
+He added that although the two exchanged pleasantries, the call was a concrete political development.

-Putin told Biden that Moscow would be behaving in the same way as the Kremlin, if Russia were to position weapons close to the US border.
-He repeated his call for a security guarantee from the US.

-According to the US side, Biden told Putin that the United States and its allies will respond decisively if there is an invasion of Ukraine.
+According to the White House, Biden told Putin that the United States and its allies will respond decisively if there is an invasion of Ukraine.

 The call, which came at Putin's request, was the second conversation between them this month, with Biden earlier warning Putin of severe consequences if Russian forces were to launch a further incursion into Ukrainian territory.